brsr/antitile/docs/conway.rst

 kis 4-dihedron and the cube is a truncated 4-hosohedron.
 This is interesting because the octahedron is also an ambo tetrahedron, and the cube a join tetrahedron: if we admit degenerate polyhedra, there are some polyhedra with two unequal reductions into operators and seeds.
+We can also apply AEROs: an n-sided pyramid is an alternating-truncated n-hosohedron.
+Thus a tetrahedron is an alternating-truncated 3-hosohedron (and a cube is a join alternating-truncate 3-hosohedron, etc.)

 Operators may also be applied to surfaces with boundary, although the behavior of the operator at the boundary needs to be specified.
 In general,